jdauphar/risevision_scrape/README.md

 # risevision_scrape
-This program scrapes pictures from risevision on a 5 second timer and removes duplicates.
+This program is meant to run on gnu/linux platforms.
+It scrapes pictures from risevision on a 5 second timer and removes duplicates.

 use setup.sh to install necessary packages.

-private.py needs to be given a displayid for the program to work.
+config.py needs to be given a displayid for the program to work.